DAO User Guide

 How is voting power calculated? #

 Voting power is represented as “VP”.
-MANA, NAME and LAND contribute to your total voting power as follows:
+MANA, NAME, LAND, and Legacy Wearables contribute to your total voting power as follows:

 - 1 MANA contributes 1 VP